linchen1010/News-Browser/README.md

 full-stack project for USC EE599

-This website allow users to browse the news with difference sources.
+The website allow users to browse the news with difference sources.

 ## Tool